1987 American League Championship Series: Aftermath

 A week later, the Twins won their first of two World Championships over the span of five years.

 On January 22, 1988, an arbitrator's ruling made Kirk Gibson a free agent.
 A few days later, Gibson signed with the Dodgers and turned in one of the more mythical seasons in baseball history.
 In spring training, he set a fire under a Dodgers team that had lost 89 games in back-to-back seasons.
 He would go on to win the National League Most Valuable Player Award and hit one of the most famous home runs in baseball history to win Game 1 of the World Series, which was his only at-bat of the series due to injury.
 Gibson returned to the Tigers in 1993 and played the last three seasons of his career there until his retirement.

-After the 1993 season, MLB owners and the MLBPA agreed to re-align and create a third Central division in each league as part of their collective collective bargaining agreement.
-The Twins moved to the newly added American League Central in 1994 and the Tigers followed them in 1998 after the Milwaukee Brewers moved to the National League and the Tampa Bay Devil Rays formed, taking the Tigers’ place in the American League East.
-In 2009, the two teams played for the division and a playoff berth in the 2009 American League Central tie-breaker game, in which the Twins won by the score of 6–5 in extra innings.
+After the 1993 season, MLB owners and the MLBPA agreed to re-align and create a third Central division in each league as part of their collective bargaining agreement.
+The Twins moved to the newly added American League Central in 1994 and the Tigers followed them in 1998 after the Milwaukee Brewers moved to the National League and the Tampa Bay Devil Rays were formed, taking the Tigers’ place in the American League East.
+In 2009, the two teams played for both the division and a playoff berth in the Game 163 2009 American League Central tie-breaker game, a legendary contest which the Twins ultimately won by the score of 6–5 in extra innings.
 Outside of 2009, the only other time the Tigers and Twins finished 1–v2 in the standings was in 2006, when the Twins clinched on the last day of the season after never having held sole possession of first place (they were the first team in MLB history to accomplish this feat).
-However, the Tigers still made the playoffs as a wildcard and won the American League pennant, before losing to the St. Louis Cardinals in the World Series.
+However, the Tigers still made the playoffs as a wildcard and made it further than the Twins by winning the American League pennant, before losing to the St. Louis Cardinals in the World Series.

 Only three years removed from their historic 1984 season, where they won 104 games, swept the Royals in the ALCS and then won the World Series in five games over San Diego, this would be the closest that the Tigers would get to going back to the World Series in the Sparky Anderson-era.
-Detroit had a 18-year postseason drought, as they would not play October postseason baseball again until the year 2006, by which time Anderson and all the players on those teams had long since retired.
+Detroit had an 18-year postseason drought, as they would not play October postseason baseball again until the year 2006, by which time Anderson and all the players on those teams had long since retired.